SimplGy/simplgy.github.io/blog/_posts/2015-06-21-making-a-stopwatch-app-in-ios.md

 > My Very first iOS app.
 A Timer.
 How hard could it be?

+This is kind of the story of how it came to be.
+For the project page, go [here](/projects/three/).

 ## The Idea

 A super simple timer modeled after traditional "twist-to-start" kitchen timers.